site-assist/data-tech-test/README.md

 When such a task is performed, the site worker fills out a questionnaire depicting what needs to be done (permit) and requests a manager approval.
-Once the approval is granted, he can start conducting the works described in the permit.
+If the permit is rejected, it will end the process here.
+No further action can be taken on a Rejected permit and the User will not be authorised to carry out the requested work.
-He will need to wait for his work to be reviewed before closing an open permit.
+If the approval is granted, he can start conducting the works described in the permit.
+Once the work done, he will need to wait for his work to be reviewed before closing an open permit.

 All of this process is captured within the permit_status column.

 Please see the **schema_def.yml** for column definitions (note that both csvs have same column structure).